oVirt/ovirt-site/source/release/4.4.3/index.md

 oVirt uses the trusted KVM hypervisor and is built upon several other community projects, including libvirt, Gluster, PatternFly, and Ansible.

-This release is available now for Red Hat Enterprise Linux 8.2 and CentOS Linux 8.2 (or similar).
+This release is available now for Red Hat Enterprise Linux 8.2/8.3 (8.3 recommended) and CentOS Linux 8.2 (or similar).

 To find out how to interact with oVirt developers and users and ask questions,